Strobesstrobes

 TL;DR

-• ✓Google does not require notification to penetration test your own GCP projects, but you must comply with the Google Cloud Acceptable Use Policy, which still forbids disruptive testing like DoS.
+• ✓Google requires no notification to test your own GCP projects, but you must comply with the Google Cloud Acceptable Use Policy, which forbids disruptive testing like DoS.
+There is no permitted-services list and no simulated-events form.

-• ✓Service account keys are long-lived JSON credentials.
-When they leak into repos, images, or metadata, they grant whatever the service account can do until manually revoked.
+• ✓Service-account keys are long-lived JSON credentials that never expire on their own; when they leak into repos, images, or metadata they grant their account's full power until manually revoked.

 What are the rules for penetration testing GCP?

-Google does not require you to notify or get approval to penetration test resources in your own GCP projects, but you must comply with the Google Cloud Platform Acceptable Use Policy and Terms of Service.
-You test the resources you own: Compute Engine instances, Cloud Functions, Cloud Storage buckets, GKE clusters, and your IAM configuration.
+Google requires no notification or approval to test resources in your own GCP projects, but you must comply with the Google Cloud Acceptable Use Policy and Terms of Service.
+You test what you own: Compute Engine instances, Cloud Functions, Cloud Storage buckets, GKE clusters, and your IAM configuration.
 You do not test Google's underlying infrastructure or other customers.

 GCP Testing: In Scope vs Out of Scope